-At the China Channel we welcome pitches and submissions of all shapes and sizes, directed to [email protected].
+At the China Channel we welcome pitches and submissions, directed to [email protected].
 In particular, we’re looking for:

 Reviews: Sharp, informative reviews of recent books on or from China, telling us something a casual reader wouldn’t know already and bringing the topic to life even if they don’t go on to buy the book. (circa 1000 words)